stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 ## Available Types

-*  [api:Boolean]: A boolean field.
+*  [api:Boolean]: A boolean field
-*  [api:Currency]: A number with 2 decimal points of precision, designed to store currency values.
+*  [api:Currency]: A number with 2 decimal points of precision, designed to store currency values
 *  [api:Date]: A date field
-*  [api:Decimal]: A decimal number.
+*  [api:Decimal]: A decimal number
 *  [api:Enum]: An enumeration of a set of strings
 *  [api:HTMLText]: A variable-length string of up to 2MB, designed to store HTML
 *  [api:HTMLVarchar]: A variable-length string of up to 255 characters, designed to store HTML
-*  [api:Int]: An integer field.
+*  [api:Int]: An integer field
-*  [api:Percentage]: A decimal number between 0 and 1 that represents a percentage.
+*  [api:Percentage]: A decimal number between 0 and 1 that represents a percentage
 *  [api:SS_Datetime]: A date / time field
 *  [api:Text]: A variable-length string of up to 2MB, designed to store raw text
 *  [api:Time]: A time field
-*  [api:Varchar]: A variable-length string of up to 255 characters, designed to store raw text.
+*  [api:Varchar]: A variable-length string of up to 255 characters, designed to store raw text

 You can define your own [api:DBField] instances if required as well.
 See the API documentation for a list of all the available subclasses.

-## Formatting Output
+## Formatting output

 The Data Type does more than setup the correct database schema.
 They can also define methods and formatting helpers for output.
 You can manually create instances of a Data Type and pass it through to the template.